metaforx/djangocms-rest/docs/how-to/03-permissions.rst

 Permissions
 ===========

-django CMS REST uses Django's permission system to control access to API endpoints.
+djangocms-rest uses Django's permission system to control access to API endpoints.
 This guide explains how permissions work and how to customize them.

 Overview
 --------

-Permissions in django CMS REST are based on Django's built-in permission system.
+Permissions in djangocms-rest are based on Django's built-in permission system.
 Each API endpoint checks for specific permissions before allowing access.

 Default Permissions
 ------------------